Seven Hundred and Fifteen Days

 My question is, what will the story be?

 Will it all be about loss, rights, and suffering?
 Or will any stories be about hope and heroes?
 About compassion, caring, and human connection?
-We’ve gone through a dramatic evolution of the human experience, and there are thousands of stories to tell; stories of triumph and tragedy, advocacy and adversity.
+We’ve gone through a dramatic evolution of the human experience, and there are thousands of stories to tell: stories of triumph and tragedy, advocacy and adversity.
 As a writer, storyteller, event professional, and human being, these are the stories I want to be told.